-The round of the metal boxes must not be plastered because, metal box will have corrosion problem.
+The round of the metal boxes must not be plastered because, metal box will have corrosion steps dreaker.
+In some electromenations, portrailards when 7 Withoutstei robos, are stood, that the a-) We paint the places of switches, sockets, etc.

-Steps

-- 2-) We paint the places of switches, sockets, etc. - b-) Painted paces have to be broken, up to 65cm for sockets, switches 150cm, if the pipes of switch will come from roof, that pipe will come to 150cm painted line. - c-) Metal box will be fixed at painted places, but they have to be flat and good appearance we tie with wire on at piece of flat wood.
-This wood is nailed to the wall. - d-) We bend the pipes from anywhere of pipes, where it is needed and put them in boxes from hole on box. - e-) After plasterer to fait and the pipes plasters these boxes which are on floor are also plastered to protect the pipes.
+b-) Painted paces have to be broken, up to 65cm for sockets, switches 150cm, if the pipes of switch will come from roof, that pipe will come to 150cm painted line.

+c-) Metal box will be fixed at painted places, but they have to be flat and good appearance we tie with wire on at piece of flat wood.
+This wood is nailed to the wall.

+d-) We bend the pipes from anywhere of pipes, where it is needed and put them in boxes from hole on box.

+e-) After plasterer to fait and the pipes plasters these boxes which are on floor are also plastered to protect the pipes.